 4420.
 NURSE-MIDWIFE SERVICES

 A. Background.--Section 965 of OBRA 1980 (P.L.
 96-499) provided for the availability and accessibility of nurse-midwife services to women eligible for or receiving Medicaid.
-Section 965 was incorporated into §1905(a)(17) of the Act, §§§§
+Section 965 was incorporated into §1905(a)(17) of the Act, with the term "nurse-midwife" defined in §1905(m) of the Act.
+Section 1905(a)(17) of the Act required that nurse-midwife services be covered to the extent that the nurse-midwife is authorized to practice under State law or regulations.
+It also required you to offer direct reimbursement to nurse-midwives as one of your payment options.
+In addition, the definition of a nurse-midwife in §1905(m) of the Act was limited to registered nurses who perform services in the area of management of the care of mothers and babies throughout the maternity cycle.
+This definition had the effect of limiting nurse-midwife services to those in this area.
+(Section 1905(m) of the Act no longer defines nurse-midwife for purposes of §1902(a)(17) of the Act.
+It is now defined by reference to §1891(gg) of the Act, which contains essentially the same definition.)

+Section 13605 of OBRA 1993 (P.L.
+103-66) expanded the scope of nurse-midwife services to include all nurse-midwife services authorized under State law, whether or not they are performed in the area of management of the care of mothers and babies throughout the maternity cycle.

-B. Definition of Services.--Nurse-midwife services In the case of inpatient or outpatient hospital services or clinic services, these services are furnished by or under the direction of a nurse-midwife to the extent permitted by the facility.
+B. Definition of Services.--Nurse-midwife services include services that nurse-midwives perform within their scope of practice authorized by State law or regulations without regard to whether the services are performed in the area of management of the care of mothers or babies throughout the maternity cycle.
+The services furnished in managing the care of mothers and/or babies have been expanded to include services provided outside of the maternity cycle.
+In the case of inpatient or outpatient hospital services or clinic services, these services are furnished by or under the direction of a nurse-midwife to the extent permitted by the facility.
 Nurse-midwives usually work in association with obstetrician-gynecologists or other physicians to whom they refer patients with high risk conditions or complications.

 C. Nurse-Midwife Certification Requirements.--A nurse-midwife is a registered professional nurse who: